35 Must-See Murals in Metro Phoenix

 2828 North Central Avenue

 From 2011 to 2013, American-born and Berlin-based artists Karl Addison and James Bullough collaborated as JBAK.
 Together, they created large-scale portraits like this joint effort in Phoenix that's 53 feet high and 23 feet wide.
 Painted in April 2013, the work depicts Addison’s grandmother Maxine and a fifth-generation Arizona native named Chris Neito.
-Addison’s solo works in Phoenix include Long Silent Scream, located on an east-facing wall behind Giant Coffee, and portraits of John Waddell and Frank Henry located at Kitchen Sink Studios.
+Addison’s solo works in Phoenix include portraits of John Waddell and Frank Henry located at Kitchen Sink Studios.

-By Jeff Slim
+By Jeff Slim and Edgar Fernandez

 Let’s Get Free

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.